Wedding Fairs eh?

 For some people they’re the a haven of inspiration and delight.

-Wedding fairs come in all shapes and sizes and they fall into very different categories in terms of the quality of supplier you can expect to be at them.
+Wedding fairs come in all shapes and sizes and they fall into very different categories.
+There is a difference in the quality of supplier you can expect to be at them.

 Invite Only Wedding Fairs

-They have been asked to exhibit by the venue so are in some respects representing then.
+They have been asked to exhibit by the venue so are in some respects representing them.

 Paid Entry Wedding Fairs

-The cost of entry payable by the couples is much less about making money and more about ensuring that the people walking around the venue are actually getting married!
+The cost of entry ensures that the people walking around the venue are actually getting married!

 Hotel Wedding Fairs